First storm of the season poised to move in to Maine

 The weather turns nice again for the end of the week with the storm sliding away and high pressure nosing in.
 But another potent rain event is possible over the weekend.

-Keep checking back for any adjustments or updates throughout the day from the rest of the weather team.
+Keep checking back for adjustments and updates throughout the day from the rest of the weather team.

 RELATED: NEWS CENTER Maine Weather Forecast